-If you haven’t refinanced your home in a while, there are a few things that could be working in your favor right now if you’re looking to get a lower payment.
+If you haven’t refinanced your home in a while, there are a few things that could be working in your favor right now if you’re looking to get a lower monthly payment.
 To begin with, mortgage rates are near historical lows.
-If you can get a lower rate, that’s going to help you secure a lower payment, assuming the same or a longer term.
+If you can get a lower interest rate, that’s going to help you secure a lower payment, assuming the same or a longer term.

-Second, home values have generally been moving up across most of the country, so you may have more equity in your home than you think.
+Second, home values have generally been going up across most of the country, so you may have more equity in your home than you think.
 If you’ve done any renovations, this also has the impact of increasing the value of your home.
 However you get there, having more equity in your home means less risk for lenders.
 This can translate into a lower rate when you refinance.

 Sell Your Home